Waveform Modelling for the Laser Interferometer Space Antenna: LISA Sources

 Irrespective of the detailed microscopic origin, these CSs may evolve to generate a network with some common features: after the Universe enters its radiation dominated phase the long, horizon-crossing strings begin to collide, break, reconnect and form small, sub-horizon scale loops.
 All string elements are dynamical, radiating gravitational waves and possibly other quanta \cite{Brandenberger:1986vj,Srednicki:1986xg,Bhattacharjee:1991zm,Damour:1996pv,Wichoski:1998kh,Peloso:2002rx,Vachaspati:2009kq,Sabancilar:2009sq,Long:2014mxa}.
 Isolated loops, for example, radiate their entire rest mass energy and eventually disappear.
 Together the string elements generate a stochastic \GW background ~\cite{Vilenkin:1981bx,Vachaspati:1984gt,Hogan:1984is,Accetta:1988bg,Bennett:1990ry,Caldwell:1991jj,Siemens:2006yp,DePies:2007bm,Olmez:2010bi,Sanidas:2012ee,Sanidas:2012tf,Binetruy:2012ze,Kuroyanagi:2012jf,Kuroyanagi:2012wm, Sousa:2013aaa,Blanco-Pillado:2013qja,Sousa:2014gka,Blanco-Pillado:2017oxo,Chernoff:2017fll,Ringeval:2017eww,Blanco-Pillado:2017rnf,Cui:2018rwi,Jenkins:2018nty} and \GW bursts \cite{Damour:2000wa,Damour:2001bk,Siemens:2006yp,Binetruy:2009vt,Olmez:2010bi,Regimbau:2011bm,Kuroyanagi:2012wm, Kuroyanagi:2012jf,LIGOScientific:2013tfe,Ringeval:2017eww,Chernoff:2017fll,LIGOScientific:2017ikf,Jenkins:2018nty}.
 Detection and measurement of the string-generated gravitational waves by LISA will be informative for cosmology and high energy physics (see the whitepaper from the LISA Cosmology Working Group for a summary~\cite{LISACosmologyWorkingGroup:2022jok}).

 The physics of CSs is sensitive to (1) the set of fields to which the string couples, (2) whether the strings are global or local, (3) the ratio of the characteristic string width to curvature scale.
-Here, we assume that the strings are minimally coupled (they interact with each other but only radiate gravitational waves), local and well-described in the classical limit by the Nambu-Goto action.
+Here, we assume that the strings are minimally coupled (they interact with each other but only radiate gravitational waves), local and well-described in the classical limit by the Nambu-Goto action (see \cite{Aoyama2004} for a brief description and \cite{Zwiebach:2004tj} for string-theory applications).
 We refer to this as the ``minimally coupled-string network''.
 There are additional possibilities but this defines a wide, interesting arena for this whitepaper.

 Average properties of the minimally coupled string network are encapsulated in the Velocity One Scale (VOS) model \cite{Martins:1996jp,Martins:2000cs,Martins:2003vd,Sousa:2013aaa}.
 It turns out that all quantitative features depend primarily on the string tension $\mu_S$, or $G \mu_S/c^2$ in dimensionless terms.
 In particular, the total density in string components is parametrically small when the tension is small.